j-greig/greig/_posts/2014-10-05-other-peoples-opinion.md

 And he wouldn't have become one of the most influential composers in contemporary music (writing for stage, opera, ballet and screen).

-And so, with apologies Dad, if you're reading this, I say this:</p>
+And so, with apologies Dad, if you're reading this, I say this:

 <h2>Screw the critics.</h2>